What is an "unfair" practice by a debt collector?

 A debt collector is also not allowed to harass you.
 In addition, there are state and other federal laws that generally prohibit practices that might be considered unfair, deceptive, or abusive acts or practices.

-If you believe a debt collector is using an unfair practice while collecting a debt, contact the CFPB, the FTC, or your state's attorney general.
+If you believe a debt collector is using an unfair practice while collecting a debt, contact the CFPB, , or your .
 You can also sue the debt collector for this or other violations of the Fair Debt Collection Practices Act (FDCPA).
-If you sue under this federal law and win, the debt collector must generally pay your attorneys fees, and may also have to pay you damages.
+If you sue under this federal law and win, the debt collector must generally pay your attorney’s fees, and may also have to pay you damages.